-In November 2014, the Oakland electorate approved a ballot measure creating an independent Redistricting Commission (Commission) and Screening Panel (Panel) that will redraw boundary lines for City Council Districts and Oakland Unified Board Member Districts.
+In November 2014, the Oakland electorate approved a ballot measure creating an independent Redistricting Commission (Commission) and Screening Panel (Panel) that will redraw boundary lines for City Council and School Board of Directors districts.

 The Panel will be formed in late-2019 and will review applications for individuals applying to serve on the Commission.
 The deadline to form the Commission is September 1, 2020, and the Commission will be responsible for approving the final boundary lines no later than December 31, 2021.